jkmoore/audio-based-game/README.md

   Highest volume allowed to destroy it
   Lowest volume allowed to destroy it

-The obstacle might not need to be an object, we can just have variables for the currently approaching obstacle and change them as an obstacle is destroyed and a new one approaches
+The obstacle might not need to be a class, we can just have variables for the currently approaching obstacle and change them as an obstacle is destroyed and a new one approaches

-Player does not need to be an object because it's essentially a stationary point on an axis.
+Player does not need to be a class because it's essentially a stationary point on an axis.
 No properties/function

 The program calls an "update" function on a loop until the game ends.
 Looks something like this...